charlesreid1/java/hash/README.md

 The Goodrich book implements these methods in the abstract class.

 Protected/private methods:
-* the hash function itself
+* the hash function itself - multiply/divide mod two different bases
 * bucket versions of get/put/remove
 * create table with given capacity

+Note: when we say "bucket", what we really mean is, "one particular hash code".

+The approach of using buckets is, if two or three items have the same hash code, we don't have to give up - we just say, add it to (this particular) hash code bucket.

 ## Chained Hash Map